misamb/EventPlanner/README.md

     .NET 9
     Tested on JetBrains Rider 2024 and Visual Studio Community 2022

-#To use
+#To use:

-    Clone this repository to your preferred and open it in your IDE.
+    Clone this repository to your preferred folder and open it in your IDE.
     Start the code from WebApp/Program.cs